RETREAT FAQ

 ————————-

-How do I get from the airport to Antigua?
+How do I get from Guatemala City airport to Antigua?

+As everyone will be arriving at different times, this transportation is self-arranged.
 Most travelers arriving into Guatemala City head directly to Antigua, so there are lots of options!
+It’s about an hour travel distance from airport to Antigua.

 Transportation options include local buses, shared taxis, shuttle services, Ubers, or private drivers.
-Many hotels and airbnb’s can also arrange private transfers for you (the fastest and easiest way). <—this is my recommendation.
+Many hotels and airbnb’s can also arrange private transfers for you (the fastest and easiest way). <— I recommend booking in advance.

-Our Sunday night accommodation, Hotel Boutique Los Pasos, offers private airport pickup for 1–3 people for approximately $65.
-Sam can help arrange this for those that are arriving on Sunday.
+1. Our Sunday night accommodation, Hotel Boutique Los Pasos, offers private airport pickup for 1-3 people for approximately $68.
+Email: reservations@hotellospasos.com

 ————————-